 Not to be confused with Outstanding in the Field, Our Table in the Field is the farm dinner series of its eponymous food cooperative, Our Table, which grows crops and raises livestock on its farm in nearby Sherwood.
 This year, Our Table has again partnered with Ava Gene’s Joshua McFadden to produce three farm dinners open to the public.

 Three dinners July-September.
 Tickets for July and August dinners go on sale in June.
-July dinner tickets on sale now.

 Nothing quite caps off a day at Portland’s favorite beach like a table groaning with dishes.
 Sauvie Island staple Kruger’s Farm is happy to provide, holding farm dinners every weekend between mid-June and mid-September.
 The four course dinners are served under a mighty 200-year-old oak tree, with hayrides to complete the farm experience.
 Kruger’s caters to the vegetarian crowd, too, providing meatless meal options when you reserve your seat.

 If you’re intrigued by a farm dinner experience that’s one part Magical Mystery Tour, one part Mission: Impossible, Secret Supper is for you.
 The exact location of your dinner is only disclosed three days prior to the event, though you’ll be given a clue three weeks ahead.
 While little more than the dates for this summer’s event have been disclosed (if they told us, it wouldn’t be a secret, now would it?), past events have included a cozy winter meal cooked over a fire at Miller Farm Retreat, with locally made Pendleton blankets providing extra warmth to diners, and an idyllic picnic dinner at Tumbleweed Farms with a backdrop of Mt Hood.

 Three dinners June-November.
 Tickets will be available here.